Latest update: Wednesday 5th May 2021

 ● Most countries require a Covid-19 negative test result up to 72 hours (within 3 days) before departure.

 ● Most countries require a PCR or LAMP test but it is your responsibility to check which test is required for entry to your country and from your airline.
+You must also check if they need a printed copy of the test or will accept a digital copy by email.

 ● You cannot use the UK NHS test for departing travel.
 You must book a private test.
 Here are local private clinics close to the Academy: Pontcanna Medicspot, Nomad Travel Clinic near St. David’s Centre, Vivo Clinic Cathedral Road, Boots Cardiff.
+Also, Cardiff Airport offers PCR testing even if you are not flying from there.

 ● We do not recommend ordering a UK home testing kit because you risk not having enough time to receive your test and results before departure.